aregtech/areg-sdk/README.md

 In this scenario, the source codes are set up to build using `clang++`.
 The AREG engine is created as a static library with enabled extensions (may require additional dependencies).
 All applications are built in Debug mode, and the resulting binaries are stored in the `~/product/areg-sdk/` directory.

-The additoinal development guidance and step-by-step example to create a simple service-enabled application are described in [DEVELOP](./docs/DEVELOP.md).
+The additional development guidance and step-by-step example to create a simple service-enabled application are described in [DEVELOP](./docs/DEVELOP.md).
 See [_Hello Service!_](./docs/DEVELOP.md#hello-service) as an example to create a service.

 ### Configure multicast router